AcTePuKc/TTS-WebUI-PySide6/gui_pyside6/SALVAGE_LOG.md

   optional `rate` and `voice` parameters.
 - Added a basic gTTS backend with lazy installation.
 MP3 files are generated when this backend is selected.
+- Extended gTTS backend to support a language parameter and added a language selector in the GUI that becomes active when gTTS is chosen.